smarty-archives/configo/README.md

 }
 ```

+DefaultSource is allows registration of specified default values of various
+types.

 #### func  NewDefaultSource

 ```go
 func NewDefaultSource() *DefaultSource
 ```
+NewDefaultSource initializes a new DefaultSource.

 #### func (*DefaultSource) Add

 ```go
 func (this *DefaultSource) Add(key string, values ...interface{}) *DefaultSource
 ```
+Adds the provided values (which will be converted to strings) to the given key.
+It does NOT overwrite existing values, it adds.

 #### func (*DefaultSource) Initialize